Leapfrognz/silverstripe-maintenance-mode/README.md

-# Silverstripe Maintenance Page
+# Silverstripe Maintenance Mode
-Allows the website to be placed in maintenance mode.
-Blocking access to the website accept for authenticated users with the proper permissions.
+Adds the ability to put a Silverstripe website in maintenance mode.
+While in maintenance mode a generic maintenance page will be displayed for all regular visitors.
+Site administrators can still access the CMS and navigate the website as usual.

 ## Requirements
 * See `composer.json` requirements